-8 We rely on publicly-available concordances from the National Crosswalk Service Center (http://xwalkcenter.org/) and Muendler, Poole, Ramey, and Wajnberg (2004) to convert occupational characteristics from the 2000 SOC to the 1988 International Standard Classification of Occupations (ISCO) to the CBO found in RAIS.
+10 We rely on publicly-available concordances from the National Crosswalk Service Center (http://xwalkcenter.org/) and Muendler, Poole, Ramey, and Wajnberg (2004) to convert occupational characteristics from the 2000 SOC to the 1988 International Standard Classification of Occupations (ISCO) to the CBO found in RAIS.

-9 For instance, chief executives score 5 for abilities related to "oral comprehension" and "oral expression", but score 1 for abilities related to "dynamic and explosive strength".
+11 For instance, chief executives score 5 for abilities related to "oral comprehension" and "oral expression", but score 1 for abilities related to "dynamic and explosive strength".
 Meanwhile, jewelers score high (4.8) for "finger dexterity" and low (1.8) for "written expression".
-In terms of activities, chief executives score high for activities such as "analyzing data or information" and "making decisions and solving problems" and score low for activities like "controlling machines and processes" and "operating vehicles or equipment", while jewelers score high for activities related to "handling and moving objects" and "judging qualities of things..." and low for activities such as "assisting and caring for others" and "interacting with computers".
+In terms of activities, chief executives score high for activities such as "analyzing data or information" and "making decisions and solving problems" and score low for that the same task attributes, captured by activities and abilities, are required in similar occupations in Brazil.
+Even if the levels of such attributes may be different across the two countries, we argue that the ranking of the importance of such attributes in similar occupations will not drastically differ.

-for attribute a in a CBO occupation c by $S{c,a}$.
-Our normalized scores scale each raw score by the maximum value for that score across the full set of occupations C, as follows:
+The ability and activity scores are then standardized into a numerical index, between 0 and 1.
+This facilitates the interpretation of O^NET 's ordinal importance score ranking across occupations.
+Denote the importance score for task attribute a in a CBO occupation o by $S{o,a}$.
+Our normalized scores scale each score by the maximum value for that score across the full set of occupations O, as follows:

-$$S'{c,a} = \frac{S{c,a}}{\operatorname{argmax} \{S{1,a}, \dots, S{C,a}\}}$$
+$$S'{o,a} = \frac{S{o,a}}{\arg\max\{S{1,a},...,S{0,a}\}}.$$

-Our interest is in broader skill groupings than those described in the raw ONET database.
-Hence, we aggregate across abilities and activities within a "bundle" for each occupation.
-We consider two main ability bundles: "manual" and "cognitive".
-Manual abilities are further decomposed into "precision" versus "other" (such as strength-based) tasks.
-Cognitive abilities are further decomposed into "analytical" versus "communication" tasks.
-Table 3.1 displays our classification of the 52 ONET abilities into these four distinct bundles.
-We consider the following activity bundles: "routine" versus "non-routine".
-Routine activities are further disaggregated into "manual" activities and "cognitive" activities.
-Non-routine activities are also further disaggregated into "manual" and "cognitive" activities.
+Our interest is in a more aggregate grouping of the task attributes than those described in the original ONET database.
+Hence, for each occupation, we aggregate all attributes into four "bundles".
+The two main ability bundles are: "manual" and "cognitive".
+Manual abilities are further decomposed into "precision" abilities versus "other-manual" (more strength-based) abilities.
+Cognitive abilities are further decomposed into "analytical" versus "communication" abilities.
+Table 3.1 reports how we propose to aggregate the 52 ONET abilities into these four distinct bundles.
+We consider the following activity bundles: "routine" versus "non-routine" activities.
+Routine and non-routine activities are further disaggregated into "manual" and "cognitive" activities.
 Table 3.2 displays our classification of the 41 ONET activities into these four distinct categories.
+In contrast to some papers in the literature also relying on ONET data, we classify and make use of all ONET abilities and activities, rather than hand-picking a select one or few traits.12 We believe this strengthens the value of our approach and results.